 Identities were being stolen long before the world wide web.
 It's important to monitor not only your digital world, but your physical one too.

-Keep a close eye on your belongings when you are out and about or traveling, and take pictures of all documents (front and back) so you can quickly report them lost or stolen and change the numbers if your wallet or handbag are lost or stolen.
+Keep a close eye on your belongings when you are out and about or traveling, and take pictures of all documents (front and back) so you can quickly report them lost or stolen.
 Most banks and credit cards feature fraud protection – but you need to report potential fraud as soon as there is any cause for concern.

 Preventing identity theft takes some planning and diligence, but it is much easier than recovering from it.
 If you confirm that your identity was stolen, you can work directly with your financial institution and creditors to change account numbers and have them watch for fraudulent activities.
 In serious cases, you may need to utilize a paid recovery service to help, which can track activities that occur in your name and notify you quickly.
 In extreme cases, people have had to declare bankruptcy to start fresh with their financial and credit history.